cmholton/QwickSound/lib-mp3-ogg/README-LIBS.md

 # About the Libraries

-SprySound will play PCM audio files (WAV, AIFF, AU) without the need for any extra libraries.
+QwickSound will play PCM audio files (WAV, AIFF, AU) without the need for any extra libraries.
 To play other audio formats, the following libraries will need to be on your classpath: